HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 * Later on we will apply different themes to our app.
 * And finally we will see some extra points that can help our daily bassis.

+> Note: Material Design Documentation is being updated constanly.
+Some of the information here presented might be slightly different in new MD versions.

 # 1. Color naming
 First of all, we have to select our colors.
-As far as in Android Studio 4.0.1 if you create a new project with the empty activity wizard, the colors file looks like this.
+As far as in Android Studio 4.0.1 (In 4.2 is fixed) if you create a new project with the empty activity wizard, the colors file looks like this.
 We should change it.

 ```xml
 <resources>